takeiteasy/jcc/SAFETY.md

   - Prints detailed error message showing expected vs. actual argument counts
   - Zero overhead when disabled (simple flag check at runtime)
   - Prevents format string vulnerabilities and crashes from argument mismatches
+- [x] `--memory-tagging` **Temporal memory tagging**
+  - Tracks generation counter for each heap allocation
+  - Records pointer-to-generation mapping at allocation time (MALC opcode)
+  - Increments generation counter when memory is freed
+  - CHKP opcode validates pointer's creation generation matches current memory generation
+  - Detects use-after-free even when memory is freed and reallocated (cross-generation UAF)
+  - Requires memory quarantine (freed memory is not reused, similar to UAF detection)
+  - Uses HashMap with integer keys for O(1) pointer tag lookup
+  - Generation stored as generation+1 to avoid HashMap NULL ambiguity
+  - Works with `--vm-heap` flag to intercept malloc/free calls
+  - Provides stronger temporal safety than UAF detection alone
+- [x] `--vm-heap` **Force VM heap allocation**
+  - Intercepts malloc/free calls at compile time (codegen phase)
+  - Routes malloc → MALC opcode, free → MFRE opcode
+  - Enables memory safety features for user code using standard malloc/free
+  - Without this flag, safety checks only apply to code directly using VM heap
+  - Automatically enabled when any heap-related safety flag is used
+  - Can be used standalone to enable double-free detection
+  - Zero overhead when no safety features are enabled

 ## FFI Safety Features